paybyphone/soothsayer/README.md

 						 specified here (or lower in the case of roll-backs).

 	  --concise          Suppresses verbose information (such as SqlPlus output)

+      --usestored        (Default: False) Tells soothsayer to ignore the down migration script files and use the stored scripts in the target database schema.

 	  --force            (Default: False) Tells soothsayer to ignore any errors from executing scripts within SQL*Plus and continue